-The Arizona Department of Economic Security (DES) leads and coordinates the Arizona Lifespan Respite Care Program.
-Services can be provided in the form of in-home respite care or appropriate daycare services when available.
+The Arizona Caregiver Coalition is a good resoure for services that can be provided in the form of in-home respite care or appropriate daycare services when available.
 Examples of those who might qualify for services through the program include:

 - Caregivers of persons who are seriously or terminally ill, who do not currently qualify for hospice care.